8ctopus/sciter-events/README.md

 [https://sciter.com/event-handling-in-sciter/](https://sciter.com/event-handling-in-sciter/)

-### direct element event handlers
+### direct element event handler

-Element event handlers are the ones that are attached to particular elements explicitly. **The DOM element must exist for the event handler to attach to it**.
+Element event handlers are attached to a particular element explicitly, which means that the **DOM element must exist for the event handler to attach to it**.
-- `element.on("eventname", function(event) {…})`
-    jQuery like form of event subscription.
+- `element.on("eventname", function(event) {…})` jQuery like form of event subscription.
 It matches `addEventListener()` functionality but is less verbose.
 And it also allows to subscribe to events in capturing phase by prepending ^ to eventname.
-- `element.addEventListener(eventName, handler [,options])`
-    This is standard HTML5 way of attaching event handlers.
+- `element.addEventListener(eventName, handler [,options])` standard HTML5 event handler
-- `element.oneventname = function(event) {…}`
-    Primitive way and not recommended because of its limitations such just one click handler can be attached to any element.
+- `element.oneventname = function(event) {…}` primitive way and not recommended because of its limitations such just one click handler can be attached to any element. to confirm: propagation cannot be stopped?

-### group (a.k.a. filtered) event handlers
+### group (a.k.a. filtered) event handler

 `element.on("eventname", "css selector", function(event, matchedElement) {…})`
-    - works on all elements matching css selector
+- applies to all elements matching css selector
-    - Elements added to the DOM after the event handler was added are also tracked.
+- Elements added to the DOM after the event handler was added are also tracked

-### class component event handlers
+### class component event handler

 This group of event handlers is strictly Sciter specific and is used in class based UI components.